captn3m0/electron-fingerprints/README.md

 This is just the raw data files, see [which-electron][we] for a usable package.
 The `lookup.json` file is published as the `electron-fingerprints` package on NPM.

+## supported releases

+All Stable electron releases for the following architectures are fingerprinted:

+- linux-x64
+- darwin-x64 (Mac OS)
+- win32-x64 (Windows)

+A list of release fingerprints is under the `hashes` directory.

 ## LICENSE

 Released under WTFPL.